Cipralex, 10 mg 28 pcs

 Overdose

-Symptoms: dizziness, tremor, agitation, drowsiness, confusion, seizures, tachycardia, ECG changes (ST segment and T-wave changes, widening of QRS complex, prolongation of QT interval), arrhythmias, respiratory depression, vomiting, rhabdomyolysis, metabolic acidosis, hypokalemia.
+Symptoms: dizziness, tremor, agitation, drowsiness, confusion, seizures, tachycardia, ECG changes (changes in the ST segment and T wave, widening of the QRS complex, prolongation of the QT interval), arrhythmias, respiratory depression, vomiting, rhabdomyolysis, metabolic acidosis, hypokalemia.

 ---|---|